rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 inputs.

-For example, if the `min3` function ever returns a value that violates the specification (like returning x when y is the smallest), the tool will find it and report it — giving concrete test inputs that fail the test (by violating the specifications).
+For example, if the `min3` function ever returns a value that violates the specification (like returning `x` when `y` is the smallest), CN will notice and report it — giving concrete test inputs that fail the test (by violating the specifications).
 {{ todo("AZ: Might be useful to have names for the testing and verification tools.") }}
+{{ todo("BCP: Maybe better not to emphasize the difference between testing and verification modes -- i.e., just call it CN throughout...") }}

 Specification-based testing shifts the focus from writing tests manually, to letting the specification drive the testing process.
 This not only catches bugs more effectively, but also makes specifications an active part of the development workflow.
+{{ todo("BCP: I slightly disagree with the framing here:
+Specification-based testing can be used in different modes -- 'point testing' in the style of standard unit testing (but using the specification to judge whether the output for a given test is OK, rather than the using predicting what the output should be) and 'specification-based random testing'. i.e., setandard PBT.") }}

 ### Running `cn test`